We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 Speaking of a long time ago, indigenous peoples used sites just north of Saskatoon 6,000 years ago.
 This is based on evidence discovered in archaeological digs located in what is now Wanuskewin Heritage Park.
 These sites are noted as being older than the Egyptian pyramids (4,600 years old) which might explain why people visited Saskatoon since there wasn’t much to see in Egypt at the time.

-Interesting facts about Saskatchewan – they grow a lot of wheat, mustard and pulse crops
+They grow a lot of wheat, mustard and pulse crops in Saskatchewan

 Saskatchewan produces over 54% of the wheat grown in Canada.
 No surprise here.

 Surprise here though; Canada is the leading exporter of pulse crops in the world, and a lot of those come from Saskatchewan.
 Don’t know what a pulse is?
 Pulses beside being heartbeats are also peas, soybeans, chick peas, fava beans and lentils.
 Saskatchewan exported 67% of the world’s lentils in 2015.

 Another surprise; Canada is evidently, the world’s top mustard grower and Saskatchewan grows 75 % of it.

 Regina is the provincial capital and, in case you were wondering, the first instant tellers in Canada were used in Regina in 1977.

 Regina is also home to Canada’s only Royal Canadian Mounted Police (RCMP) training academy.